Updated: Jul 27

 Social media marketing is more than just getting likes and followers.
 It is about building a brand that resonates with your customer base.
 Offering insight as to why your small business is as awesome as you believe it to be.

 Still unsure about how to implement social media marketing in your small business?
 Heather Cherry Consulting is a boutique marketing agency, specializing in social media marketing and content consulting.
-Contact us today for your free marketing analysis!
+Contact us today to see how we can launch or grow your social media presence!